dnzhngl/SchoolManagementSystem/README.md

 - Parents can track their children's situation at the school as well.
 - All the users can send messages each others.

-There are parts that I need to make improvements on the project, and I will make it when I have a time.